VladimirK2/kzm-tools/tafcj-doc.md

 - {ID.COMPANY} - ID.COMPANY from I_COMMON
 - {LCCY} - LCCY from I_COMMON
 - {LF} - line feed (ASCII 10)
-- {LPARENTH} - left parentheses (to use in move ... func if it's in parameters)
+- {LPARENTH} - left parentheses (to use in let ... func if it's in parameters)
 - {LREF} - dyn. array with local field names of table (populated by "read" command)
 - {NEWRECORD} - 1 if a record obtained in "read" command is a new one; 0 for existing record
 - {NUMSEL} - number of records in the list after "getlist" command